Sunday, August 21, 2022

 shells of social wax

-cannot hinder some dreams, those
+cannot hinder favored dreams,

-caresses from invisible fingertips.
+from invisible fingertips.

 a melt of chin into quivers.

-a swoon of nose from aromatic arias.
+a swoon of scent from aromatic arias.

-a brow lovely as a loom.
+lovely as a tapestry loom:

-hope waits, not so long-lost,
+not so long-lost,

 not too hidden to cherish.